Inversion (music)

-In music theory, an inversion is a type of change to intervals, chords, voices (in counterpoint), and melodies.
+In music theory, an inversion is a rearrangement of the top-to-bottom elements in an interval, a chord, a melody, or a group of contrapuntal lines of music.
 In each of these cases, "inversion" has a distinct but related meaning.
 The concept of inversion also plays an important role in musical set theory.

 Intervals

-An interval is inverted by raising or lowering either of the notes by one or more octaves so that the positions of the notes reverse (i.e. the higher note becomes the lower note and vice versa).
+An interval is inverted by raising or lowering either of the notes by one or more octaves so that the higher note becomes the lower note and vice versa.
 For example, the inversion of an interval consisting of a C with an E above it (the third measure below) is an E with a C above it – to work this out, the C may be moved up, the E may be lowered, or both may be moved.

 The tables to the right show the changes in interval quality and interval number under inversion.
 Thus, perfect intervals remain perfect, major intervals become minor and vice versa, and augmented intervals become diminished and vice versa.
 (Doubly diminished intervals become doubly augmented intervals, and vice versa.).

 Traditional interval numbers add up to nine: seconds become sevenths and vice versa, thirds become sixths and vice versa, and so on.
 Thus, a perfect fourth becomes a perfect fifth, an augmented fourth becomes a diminished fifth, and a simple interval (that is, one that is narrower than an octave) and its inversion, when added together, equal an octave.
 See also complement (music).